 Solution: First, analyze your human resources to establish how many employees could devote their time to maintaining and updating.
 If you discover the lack of personnel who can fill this gap, hire a reliable legacy modernization partner.
 Without a professional team, your re-architecting project is bound to drain your time and resources.

 Tricks and Best Practices from ModLogix — Your Reliable Legacy System Modernization Partner

 Here is a short list of the things to consider before starting the re-architecture process for an application:

 1. Invest into documentation

-Proper documentation is the number one requirement for successful projects.
+To avoid challenges of legacy system upgrading, proper documentation is the number one requirement for successful projects.
 If your documentation is poor, partial, outdated, and unstructured, start with writing application logic, current architecture, business logic, environment, planned upgrade actions, etc.